CairnCoder/CairnCoder/README.md

 ## Welcome

-I learned to code through the UK BBC Microbit endeavour back in 2017 (ish).
+I learned to code through the UK BBC Microbit initiative back in 2017 (ish).
 Since then I have learned alot and done various personal projects, only a few of which are listed here.
 They are at different stages of completion and size.
 Some have effective commentory while others are sparse.
 There is a tendency for UI development, but only because those projects can be used in daily life.

 Please remember:
 - I don't have a Computer Science degree, but did take some Physics/Maths programming modules at university.